 There have never been so many options for getting around London.
-From renting a ‘Boris bike’ to flying over the Thames in a cable car, transport in the capital can be an exciting part of the modern tourist experience, as we found out on our post-Jubilympic tour of London.
+From renting a ‘Boris bike’ to flying over the Thames in a cable car, transport in the capital can be an exciting part of the modern tourist experience, as we found out on a week spent exploring London.

 Getting to work on the tube or bus.
 That’s what I did when I lived and worked in London.